-We’ve been plenty busy in 2018, gallery-hopping in London, glacier-gazing in Iceland and eating our way across Croatia.
-But cultivated Europhiles that we are, we’re always feeling the call of some of our less-trodden, yet still favorite cities on the Continent.
+We’ve been plenty busy in 2019, gallery hopping in London, Champagne sipping in Reims, and falling in love with everything about Copenhagen.
+But cultivated Europhiles that we are, we’re always feeling the call of some of our more below-the-radar, yet still favorite cities on the Continent.

-Nothing beckons us to Europa quite like the turning of autumn, with its exhilaratingly crisp evenings, stylishly scarfed locals, and those transcendently evocative fragrances that fill the air of each city – the latter a particular treat for those forced to breath the noxious fumes of New York and LA every day.
+Nothing beckons us to Europa quite like the winding down of summer, and the promise of autumn, with its exhilaratingly crisp evenings, stylishly scarfed locals, and those transcendently evocative fragrances that fill the air of each city.
+The latter is a particular treat for those forced to breath the noxious fumes of New York and LA every day.

 When fall arrives, we can often be found beating a path to fashionable Antwerp (Belgium) and sophisticated Maastricht (The Netherlands).
-Take note, if you’ve yet to fall for the charms of the Benelux, a couple of days in each city will cure you of that straight away.
+Take note, if you’ve yet to fall under the spell of the Benelux, after a couple of October days in each city, you’ll never want to leave.

 Clockwise from top left, The Jane Restaurant; Antwerp architecture; Hotel Julien; MoMu

-If fashion has held a central place in your life and you haven’t yet been to Antwerp, you should readily acknowledge a slight tinge of embarrassment.
+If fashion has held a central place in your life and you haven’t yet been to Antwerp, you should seriously consider remedying that situation.
 From the Antwerp Six on to today’s new guard of Belgian design, the exalted Royal Academy of Fine Arts continues to turn out some of the most astonishing talent, whose creations can be found in the vanguard boutiques in and around Nationalestraat – where you’ll also stumble upon the hallowed flagships of the likes of Dries Van Noten and Ann Demeulemeester.
 Nearby, as well, is the MoMu, the city’s incomparable fashion museum, which, though currently closed for renovations, is still hosting MoMu Fashion Walks the first Saturday of each month.
 (Between boutiques, stop in for a de rigueur lunch at Verso Cafe, within the concept shop of the same name.)